jicedk/Bootcamp_projects/README.md

 # All my projects 💻

 ## Spreadsheets
--  [Dynamic Query](https://github.com/jicedk/Bootcamp_projects/blob/main/Dynamic%20Query.pdfQueries) that return results dynamically
+- [Dynamic Query](/Dynamic Query.pdf) Queries that return results dynamically
 -  Converting TH date to EN date
 -  Using regular expression to extract and parse ID card information